Best Water For Coffee?

-In the general population, most people will probably think that it is witty to use a specific water for their coffee.
-But among people working in the industry , it is completely accepted that water has a huge impact on the quality of the brewed coffee.
+Most people will probably think that it is witty to use specific water for their coffee in the general population.
+But among people working in the industry, it is completely accepted that water has a huge impact on brewed coffee quality.

 Applies to all beverages